Skip to Main Content

 For further help with formatting your references consult your Academic Liaison Librarian, Jackie Skinner - email, come to the weekly drop-in, or make an appointment (contact details below).

-This video gives an overview of why and how you should reference materials used in your assignments.
+This short video (5 mins) gives an overview of why and how you should reference materials used in your assignments.
 You will need to login with your University username and password to view this video.

-The next video gives tips on how to use references in your work to avoid being accused of plagiarism:
+The next short video (4 mins) has tips from our Study Advice Team on how to use references in your work to avoid being accused of plagiarism:

 If you are unable to view this video on YouTube it is also available on YuJa - view the Avoiding Unintentional Plagiarism video on YuJa (University username and password required)